Information on school funding

 Expenditure related to the delivery of educational programs and services will generally include employee costs, teaching and learning program costs, professional development, relief staff and other operational costs.

 The School Resourcing Model is the model used by the department to fund schools.
 The model has four funding components: Fixed (facility), Targeted, Student needs based Variable and Central Funding for School Costs.

 The school resourcing model includes, school managed resources and centrally managed resources.
 School managed resources are managed by schools and used to deliver teaching and learning programs, fund professional development, relief teacher and other operational costs.
 Schools should use resources to match student need, improve outcomes and use the funds provided in the year for the current year’s cohort of students.

 Centrally managed resources are managed by the department for schools and are used to fund principals’ salaries and, workers compensation, as well as maternity, parental, long service and remote study leave.

-What is the difference between the School Resourcing Package and the School Resourcing Model?
+The differences between the School Resourcing Package and the School Resourcing Model

 The School Resourcing Package (SRP) includes the School Resourcing Model which consists of school managed resources and resources that are centrally managed by the department.
 The SRP also includes additional resources provided by the department for the strategic focus areas of quality teaching, school leadership, community engagement and differentiated support to schools.

-How do I find out the total School Resourcing Package for my school?
+How to find a school’s total School Resourcing Package